Kitware/iMSTK/CONTRIBUTING.md

 3. **Push often**

-    The first main reason to push often is to have your work somewhere else than just on your computer if something happens to your source code or your machine.
+    A good reason to push often is to have your work somewhere else than just on your computer in the event of something were to happen to local computer.
 Another reason is to facilitate code sharing: even if your branch is not at maturity, creating a pull request as [WIP] will allow you to discuss your progress, ask questions, and get feedbacks during the development process and not just at the end.

-4. **Merge to master often...**
+4. **Merge often...**

     The whole idea behind continuous integration (or CI) is to integrate your own code with the main repository as often as you can.
 If you make small changes and put them into single commits you may integrate them often (and probably should).
 Doing so minimizes merge conflicts with your team members.
 You can read more about CI in a Git context in Martin Fowler’s excellent [FeatureBranch article].